kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 So we need to focus on the MachineDeployments and control the quota through them.
 The nodes get created anyway based on the MachineDeployment spec, and we can get the desired node size based on the MD, although for each cloud provider its a bit different.
+So the best would be to create a controller which watches MachineDeployments, and fills out the project quotas accordingly.

+The seed-machine-deployment-controller(SMDC) would watch the seed cluster MachineDeployments(assuming we go with the plan to move MDs to the seed cluster, otherwise we need to have it watch MDs on user clusters, and do it a bit differently), calculate the resource usage, and update quotas for that clusters project (if such a quota exists).
+Also it needs to watch for new ResourceQuotas, so that for new ones it calculates the usage.

 ### How to get node size